Aldo Banse

-Aldo Banse (born 4 December 2002) is an Italian football player of Burkinabé descent who plays for Serie D club Gravina.
+Aldo Banse (born 4 December 2002) is an Italian football player of Burkinabé descent who plays for Serie D club Pro Sesto.

 Club career

 He made his senior debut for Pordenone on 30 September 2020 in a Coppa Italia game against Casarano.
 He made his Serie B debut for Pordenone on 13 February 2021 in a game against Cittadella.
 He substituted Gianvito Misuraca in the 81st minute of a 0–1 home loss.
 He collected two more appearances in his debut professional season, both of which as a substitute.

-On 31 January 2022, Banse moved on loan to Cjarlins Muzane in Serie D.
+On 31 January 2022, Banse moved to Cjarlins Muzane in Serie D.